-If you find that your hair is dry and frizzy at the ends it would benefit popping into The Simone Thomas hairdressers in Wokingham or Bournemouth for a trim.
+If you find that your hair is dry and frizzy at the ends it would benefit popping into The Simone Thomas hairdressers in Bournemouth for a trim.
 Dry brittle hair has more chance of splitting so it would be beneficial to get these areas trimmed to avoid breakage further up the hair shaft.

 When can I colour my hair?

 With regards to colouring your new hair regrowth – there are no rules – if your hair and scalp are healthy and you have done a patch test at least 48 hours prior to a professional hair colour then we say the decision is yours.
 You can try all over colour, balayage or ombre to add variety and dimension to your hairstyle.
 The best thing to do is to visit a hairdresser who is experienced in colouring hair after chemotherapy treatment, such as Simone Thomas.